rileycong/President_Classifier/README.md

-**An end-to-end data science project that I use to learn image processing an classification**
+**An end-to-end data science project that I use to learn image processing and classification**

 # The steps in this project:
 * Scraping pictures of 5 US presidents: Biden, Trump, Obama, Clinton, and George Bush using Fatkun Batch Download Image